 Poppy seed layer (optional)

-- Soak cashews in hot water for at least 1 hour (if you are in a hurry, you could also boil them for 15 minutes).
+- Soak cashews in hot water for at least 30-60 minutes (if you are in a hurry, you could also boil them for 15 minutes).

-- Press the crust evenly into the bottom of a lined 8-inch (20 cm) springform and about 2 1/2 in (6 1/2 cm) up the sides and put the springform in your freezer.
+- Press the crust evenly into the bottom of a lined 8-inch (20 cm) springform and about 2 1/2 in (6 1/2 cm) up the sides and put the springform into your fridge.

 - For the cheesecake layer: Blend all cream ingredients in a high-speed blender (or food processor) until smooth and creamy.
 Pour the cheesecake cream onto the poppy seed layer.

-- Bake in the oven for about 60-70 minutes at 350 degrees F (175 degrees C).
+- Bake in the oven for about 60 minutes at 350 degrees F (175 degrees C).

-- Once it isn't hot anymore you can put it in the freezer for about one hour (or in the fridge for a couple of hours) to set.
+- Once it isn't hot anymore you can put it in the freezer for about one hour (or in the fridge for a couple of hours or overnight) to set.
 It will firm up and can be sliced.
 Store leftovers in the fridge.
 Enjoy!